Battle of Kresna Gorge

 The Battle of Kresna Gorge was fought in 1913 between the Greeks and the Bulgarians during the Second Balkan War.
-The battle was fought over an eleven day period, between 8–18 July, over a front of 20 km, in a maze of forests and mountains.
+The battle was fought over an eleven-day period, between 8–18 July, over a front of 20 km, in a maze of forests and mountains.
 The battle marked the last phase of Greek advances into Bulgarian territory before the ceasefire and the peace treaty.

 Background

 With the Serbian front static and the Bulgarian Army defeated in Greece, King Constantine I of Greece ordered his army to march deeper into Bulgarian territory and capture the Bulgarian capital, Sofia.
 Constantine desired a decisive victory in the war despite the objections of Prime Minister Eleftherios Venizelos who realized that the Serbs, having won their territorial objectives, were now trying to put the remaining combat of the war onto the Greeks by staying passive.

-The Greek army also had to ask for help from the leader of the Ottoman forces, Enver Pasha.
-Instead he massacred 120,000 Greeks in Anatolia.

-The Greeks were entirely encircled so they had to ask for peace before the Bulgarians could destroy the entire Greek army.
+A truce resulted in both sides claiming victory.
+From the Greek point of view, after 11 days of fighting, the Bulgarian army had apparently failed to turn the Greek flank, and as a result the Greeks considered the battle a defensive victory.
+The Bulgarians believed themselves victorious because their attack had stopped the Greek advance on Sofia and forced the Greeks to accept a truce.
+This view is supported by the view of some historians that the Greek army was threatened with encirclement and annihilation at the end of the war, although the fighting was eventually ended by an armistice.
+However, the Greeks argued that the Bulgarian army had put all its strength into the long battle, but lacked additional men to complete the Greek siege.